Mishalzeera/goat-and-daisy-antiques/DEPLOYMENT.md

 Flask project.
 The next step will be to use the same process of creating an env file that sets an env variable and a if...exists conditional as well as adding my key to the Config Vars in Heroku.

+"os" was already imported at the top of the project settings, so the conditional to check the path for the env file was added.
+Env file was created with the secret key set to a token hex created in the Python shell using the "secrets" module.
+After checking on the local server and commenting out the secret key assignment to check it fails otherwise, I then added the secret key to the Heroku project.